US joins Israel in attacks against Iran, strikes key nuclear sites

 US joins Israel in attacking Iran, strikes Fordow, Isfahan, Natanz sites

-Iran’s nuclear agency says radiation system data and field surveys do not show signs of contamination or danger to residents near the sites.
+IAEA says it has not detected any increase in radiation levels at key nuclear sites in Iran following the US air strikes.

-President Donald Trump has announced that United States forces struck three Iranian nuclear sites in a “very successful attack”, adding that the heavily fortified Fordow nuclear facility is “gone”.
+President Donald Trump has announced that the United States forces struck three Iranian nuclear sites in a “very successful attack”, adding that the heavily fortified Fordow nuclear facility is “gone”.

 Trump’s decision on Saturday to join Israel’s military campaign against Iran represents a major escalation of the conflict.